 Appearance: How to Identify Them

 Fleas are small wingless insects, rarely measuring more than an eighth of an inch long.
 The small size can sometimes make identification difficult, but adults are characterized by black or brown bodies, bulbous or rounded at the back, with hard plates and various hairs and bristles directed backward.
-A long proboscis emerging from the mouth enables them to pierce the skin and suck the blood of its host.
+A long proboscis emerging from the mouth enables them to pierce the skin and suck the blood of their host.
 Their long legs are well-adapted for jumping and are also covered in strong claws that grasp the host’s body.
 Brown or black fleas often turn a shade of red after sucking up blood.

 The larvae, by contrast, look nothing like the adult.
 They have a long segmented worm-like body with short bristles instead of legs, no eyes, and mouthparts adapted for chewing.
 When the larva grows large enough to transform, it will often seek out dark spaces anywhere in the house or on the ground and then weave its cocoon.
 Some species can actually delay their development until they sense a host nearby.
 Vibrations, body heat, or carbon dioxide exhaled from a nearby animal are often triggers for the pupa to emerge from the cocoon and attach to the host.